VideoBatch/VideoBatchStarter/CURSOR.md

 2. To update version:
    - Edit `Version` in `VideoBatchStarter/VideoBatch.csproj`
-   - Commit and push to master
+   - Commit and push to master (after ":shipit" approval)
    - GitHub Actions will automatically:
      - Create a tag (e.g., v1.0.1-beta)
      - Build and package the release